tanuji2strong/tanuji2strong/README.md

-a CSIE student with grit.
+a CSIE student with only grit.